Dacello/react-google-maps/README.md

 #### Run Locally

-1. `npm install`
+1. `npm install` to install dependencies.
-2. `npm run dev`
+2. `npm run dev` to start the development server.
-3. Open up `app/index.html` in your browser and you should see the map
+3. Open up `localhost:8080` in your browser and you should see the map!
+4. Make some changes to a file and hit save.
+The page will reload with your new code.